 Pictured: Wind fans air pollution from wildfires across the state of Washington (Wednesday, September 9, 12pm PST).
 Source: IQAir Map

-Of the 37 active fires burning in Washington on Tuesday, September 9, the two largest are the 174,000-acre Pearl Hill Fire, in Douglas County, and the 163,000-acre Cold Springs Fire near Omak.
-Both are at zero percent containment.3
+Of the 37 active fires that burned in Washington on Tuesday, September 9, the two largest were the 174,000-acre Pearl Hill Fire, in Douglas County, and the 163,000-acre Cold Springs Fire near Omak.3

-Three fires burning in Whitman County quickly burned 32 square miles, or more than 20,000 acres, including:4
+Three fires in Whitman County quickly burned 32 square miles, or more than 20,000 acres, including:4

-- The Malden-Babbs Fire: 17,781 scorched acres, 90 percent contained (see the live air quality impact near the Malden-Babbs fire in Rosalia, WA)
+- The Malden-Babbs Fire: 17,781 scorched acres, (see the live air quality impact near the Malden-Babbs fire in Rosalia, WA)

-- The Manning Fire: 3,063 scorched acres, 90 percent contained (see the live air quality impact near the Manning Fire in Lacrosse, WA)
+- The Manning Fire: 3,063 scorched acres, (see the live air quality impact near the Manning Fire in Lacrosse, WA)

-- The Colfax Fire: 5 scorched acres, fully contained (see the live air quality impact of the Colfax Fire near the neighboring city of Moscow, ID)
+- The Colfax Fire: 5 scorched acres, (see the live air quality impact of the Colfax Fire near the neighboring city of Moscow, ID)